House of Representatives (Netherlands): Historical compositions

 Historically, there have been 100 seats in the House of Representatives.
 In 1956, this number was increased to 150, at which it remains today.
+Until 1992, the House met in de "Oude Zaal" in the historic part of the building in a classroom seating arrangement.
+In 1992 the House moved to its new plenary meeting room and offices design by Pi de Bruijn at which time a semi-circular seating arrangement was adopted.
+During the 2021-2031(planned) renovation of the Binnenhof complex, the temporary room was designed to be similar to the 1992 room.

 To give an overview of the history of the House of Representatives, the figure on the right shows the seat distribution in the House from the first general elections after World War II (1946) to the most recent election.
 The left-wing parties are located towards the bottom, while the Christian parties are located in the center, and the right-wing parties towards the top.
 Occasionally, single-issue (or narrow-focus) parties have arisen, and these are shown at the extreme top.
 Vertical lines indicate general elections.
 Although these are generally held every four years, the resulting coalition governments do not always finish their term without a government crisis, which is often followed by new elections.